Links on Android Authority may earn us a commission. Learn more.

 However, the haptics are really something that you have to experience for yourself in order to grasp just how cool they are.
 They add an extra immersive element to all the PS5 games I’ve played so far.
 It’s something haven’t experienced in a game before.

 That being said, it’ll be up to publishers and developers to decide whether they support these extra features of the DualSense.
 You’d think that everyone would want to utilize them in some way, but that won’t always be the case.
-One of the biggest launch games, Assassin’s Creed: Valhalla, didn’t really do much with the haptics.
+For example, one of the console’s biggest launch games, Assassin’s Creed: Valhalla, didn’t really do much with the haptics.
 It’ll be interesting to see what publishers and developers do going forward.

 Performance: Quiet, speedy, beautiful